DC6 position is taken by Julie Grivotte.

 Expected Results: Identification of the primary drivers of seaweed polysaccharide production and the flux between different localisations i.e. carbon-partitioning, identification of at-sea cultivation sites that are future-proofed with respect to climate change.

-Enrolment in Doctoral degree(s): NUI Galway, Botany and Plant Science
+Enrolment in Doctoral degree(s): University of Galway, Botany and Plant Science

 Host: CTAQUA, Supervisor: Erik-Jan Malta, Timing: M20-22, Length: 3 months, Purpose: training in advanced analytical procedures for seaweed composition determination.